Warmarth/Backroad/backroad/README.md

 - **Responsive Design:** The website layout adapts smoothly to different screen sizes, ensuring a pleasant browsing experience on all devices.
 - **Offbeat Tours:** Customers can explore various offbeat adventure tours offered by Backroad Tour, with detailed itineraries and pricing information.
 - **Tour Booking:** Users can book tours by selecting the desired dates and number of participants.
-- **Interactive Map:** An interactive map showcases the tour destinations, helping customers visualize the exciting places they will visit.

 - **Contact and Support:** The website provides contact information for inquiries and customer support.

 ## Technologies Used